i-e-b/SimpleCompress/node/README.md

     Flags:
-        h : (unpack) replace duplicate files with hard links x : ( pack ) create an expander script for the archive
+        h : (unpack) replace duplicate files with hard links x : ( pack ) create an expander script for the archive f : ( pack ) never follow symlinks, even if they go outside of the archive n : ( both ) don't show progress messages